jaredgoddard/Stars-Todo-List/README.md

 # Star's Todo List

-✍️ Quickly and easily note your todo items!
+✍️ Quickly and easily note your todo items
-🧹 Stop leaving ```//TODO``` comments that clutter your codebase!
+🧹 Stop leaving ```//TODO``` comments that clutter your codebase
-🔍 Stay focused with separate todo lists for each workspace!
+🔍 Stay focused with separate todo lists for each workspace

 #### Table of Contents
 - [Features](#features)